Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/parsing/parsers.md

 When an [IParser](xref:ActiproSoftware.Text.Parsing.IParser) completes a parse operation, the [IParseData](xref:ActiproSoftware.Text.Parsing.IParseData) that is returned is placed in the calling [ICodeDocument](xref:ActiproSoftware.Text.ICodeDocument)'s [ParseData](xref:ActiproSoftware.Text.ICodeDocument.ParseData) property.
 This generally happens asynchronously if a [Parse Request Dispatcher](parse-requests-and-dispatchers.md) is used.

-At that time, the [ICodeDocument](xref:ActiproSoftware.Text.ICodeDocument).[ParseDataChanged](xref:ActiproSoftware.Text.ICodeDocument.ParseDataChanged) event fires, allowing you to update the user interface or take other action as appropriate.
+At that time, the [ICodeDocument](xref:ActiproSoftware.Text.ICodeDocument).[ParseDataChanged](xref:ActiproSoftware.Text.ICodeDocument.ParseDataChanged) event is raised, allowing you to update the user interface or take other action as appropriate.

 ## Quickly Parsing a Text String